muratk5n/thirdwave/en/README.md

 mouth-watering...
 Once in, members can be ranked on their democratic status annually , money inflow gets adjusted to the cent depending on the score (an average of independent agency results)..
-If org votes collectively on stuff, even their vote's weight can be adjusted based on the score even.
+If org votes collectively on stuff, even each country's vote is weighted based on their dem score.

 ---